Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Methodology

 The analysis of each relevant SSI property or cluster proceeds in the following stages: \begin{enumerate}

-\item \textbf{Definition:} a concise description of the SSI property, or cluster of interdependent properties. \item \textbf{Relevance to Digital Identity}: an account of how the property supports secure user-controlled identity systems, with examples of systems that fully implement this property and those that fail to do so. \item \textbf{Findings--Compatibility with eIDAS 2.0 ARF: }an evaluation of alignment or divergence with the regulatory requirements. \item \textbf{Challenges \& gaps:} an identification of legal, technical, or operational tensions. \item \textbf{Implications and Recommendations:} a guidance on improving alignment, compliance, and interoperability. \end{enumerate} By combining normative legal analysis with technical evaluation of standards, this methodology ensures that the study produces research-based findings rather than merely descriptive observations.
+\item \textbf{Definition:} a concise description of the SSI property, or cluster of interdependent properties. \item \textbf{Relevance to Digital Identity}: an account of how the property supports secure user-controlled identity systems, with examples of systems that fully implement this property and those that fail to do so. \item \textbf{Compatibility assessment with eIDAS 2.0 ARF: }an evaluation of alignment or divergence with the regulatory requirements. \item \textbf{Challenges \& gaps:} an identification of legal, technical, or operational tensions. \item \textbf{Recommended improvements:} a guidance on improving alignment, compliance, and interoperability. \end{enumerate} By combining normative legal analysis with technical evaluation of standards, this methodology ensures that the study produces research-based findings rather than merely descriptive observations.
+We assess compatibility through a qualitative four level scale consisting of Compatible, Non-compatible, Partially-compatible: Architecturally limited, and partially-compatible: Optional coverage (see \ref{app:assessment-rubric-traceability}).
+To reduce interpretive bias, each judgment is grounded in the text of the regulation, the relevant ARF mechanisms, and the supporting literature.
+Where the framework leaves room for national implementation choices, we describe the result as conditional rather than complete.